 2) Using personal information

-Adding personal information such as gender, age, and marital status in the resume is a thing of the past.
+Adding personal information such as gender, age, and marital status to the resume is a thing of the past.
 Many progressive countries also have anti-discrimination laws that prohibit hiring decisions based on personal information.
 Thus, it is illegal to put such information in a resume in such countries as they will remove this information if it is included.
 Your resume is an important document that needs to comprehensively describe your experience and history as a professional.
-Space is limited, so details such as personal information that does not add value should be omitted in favour of something that can be used to highlight your suitability for the role.
+Space is limited, so details such as personal information that does not add value should be omitted in favor of something that can be used to highlight your suitability for the role.

 3) Adding incorrect dates